How to start an online business from home – The ultimate guide

 3. Find a mentor

-The skills that turn any specialist into a coach are attention to detail and the ability to explain complex things with simple examples.
+The skills that turn any specialist into a coach are attention to detail and explaining complex things with simple examples.

 A business mentor should also be communicative and open-minded, but it is more important for them to speak the same language as you.